 How to prepare boli:

-Soak Bengal Gram- the second step of boli sweet is to soak kadalai paruppu/ Bengal gram for about 20 minutes.
-Then pressure cook until it the center is soft and cooked completely.
+Soak Bengal Gram. the second step of boli sweet is to soak kadalai paruppu/ Bengal gram for about 20 minutes.
+Then pressure cook until the center is soft and cooked completely.

 Allow the pressure cooker to release its steam naturally.
 Then drain the excess water.
-Allow it to bring down to the room temperature and grind it to fine paste.
+Allow it to bring down to room temperature and grind it to a fine paste.

-Make the Jaggery Syrup- The third step os how to make boli is to make the jaggery syrup.
+Make the Jaggery Syrup.
+The third step is how to make boli is to make the jaggery syrup.
 For this add a quarter cup of water to the jaggery.
 And cook until jaggery becomes frothy on the top.
 Switch off the stove and filter if there are any impurities.

-Stuffing - Then stuff the sweet balls inside the dough and start pressing like a big circles.
-Pat the dough to little circles and stuff the jaggry balls inside the dough to form bigger balls.Cook - Place these flat circles in a flat pan and cook it in the low-medium heat till the dough gets completely cooked with a golden spot on both the sides.
+Cook.
+Place these flat circles in a flat pan and cook it in low-medium heat till the dough gets completely cooked with a golden spot on both sides.
 Now our Paruppu boli are ready!!